SelfFormat/your-random-quotes/readme.md

 [ ] display random quote (but not the previous one)

+[ ] widget is not scrolling textview

+[ ] Adding rules to database to allow only user to write/read only own data

 ## DONE:

+[x] align AuthUI theme with app theme

 [x] Populate recyclerview with quotes once user is logged in